syncfusion-content/xamarin-docs/Xamarin/SfSchedule/appearance-and-styling.md

 #### Fonts and colors

-You can change the backgroundcolor,text style and text size using properties such as `BackgroundColor`,`TextStyle`, `TextSize` of Header using `HeaderStyle` property in schedule.
+You can change the background color,text style and text size using properties such as `BackgroundColor`,`TextStyle`, `TextSize` of Header using `HeaderStyle` property in schedule.

 {% highlight c# %}